1 Just a Dam Slave

 Sisler High School, Winnipeg, Manitoba, Canada

-Looking back, I see the path opening upon this story when I left Sisler High School for the last time in Winnipeg, Manitoba, Canada, at the malleable age of 18.
-That moment was not much a matter of pride to me because I had manifestly failed to 'graduate', a fact to be clarified later.
+Looking back across past decades, I see the path opening upon this story when I left Sisler High School in Winnipeg at the pliable age of 18.
+That moment was not much a matter of pride to me because I had failed to 'graduate', a fact to be explained later.

-But, as fate would have it, just as I was beginning to feel at ease with my work there, I was despatched on a weekend's notice to the remote location of Slave Falls on the Winnipeg River, right on the doorstep of the great Canadian wilderness.
+But, as fate would have it, just as I began to get used to my new work, I was despatched on a weekend's notice to the remote location of Slave Falls on the Winnipeg River, right on the doorstep of the great Canadian wilderness.

 Southeast Manitoba

-In that isolated place, I was attached to a gang of men slaving away at a colossal generator that had burned out in the powerhouse of the hydroelectric dam that spanned the river there.
+At that isolated place, I was attached to a gang of labourers slaving away at a colossal generator that had burned out in the powerhouse of the hydroelectric dam that spanned the river there.

 The Slave Falls Generators